 If you’re interested but don’t have a partner center in mind, feel free to post a message on the iCarol User Community on the Dashboard to find your perfect match.
 We can see it now: Single Crisis Center on East Coast seeks same on West Coast for meaningful after-hours relationship…looking for good listening skills, compassion, and ability to read between the lines. 🙂

 This year iCarol is particularly excited to present a special lunch session on Friday April 11th.
-Our workshop is
+Our workshop is Chat, Texting, Mobile and Social: A look at today and the future of online emotional support with iCarol.

 With every passing year, the use of new channels to seek help continues to expand.
 Join this session to help your crisis center evaluate these channels, determine your next steps and plan your technology choices to adapt to the evolving Online Emotional Support (OES) landscape.
 You’ll hear from your peers and technology experts about the best way to get started serving people interactively using the electronically written, rather than the spoken word.